kmykman/simple-game-house/README.md

 - if client A initially in waiting stage, client A disconnects and client B enters that room at the same time, server will let client B enters and start the game, but it treats client B as winner because client A disconnects
 - in playing game stage, client can input `/guess true` or `/guess True` (both capital letter or small letter of `true` and `false` is accepted)
 ## Usage
-- Prepare `UserInfo.txt` to store the login information of players
+- Prepare player information file to store the login information of players (use `UserInfo.txt` as an example)
 - Open GameServer before opening GameClient

 #### GameServer